karlpaeng/SIMSDroid2/README.md

 # SariSari POS
- POS (Point of Sale) and Inventory Management System for small businesses and sari-sari stores
+ POS (Point of Sale) and Inventory Management System targeted to provide automated business functions and needs of small to medium businesses and sari-sari stores.